tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 ## Working with Video

-LiveCode supports playback of video with the player object.
+The engine supports playback of video with the player object.
 On Windows *DirectShow* is supported.
 Media format support in the new Windows player control depends on which codecs are installed.
 A list of the [file formats and compression types available as standard](https://msdn.microsoft.com/en-us/library/ms787745(VS.85).aspx) on Windows is available in the MSDN documentation